 - Dinner on the Bay: Reserve a space on a San Francisco Bay dinner dance cruise and take your honey out on the deck for a private moment or two.

 - Lots of privacy: Just off El Camino del Mar on the edge of the Lincoln Park Golf Course, you'll find a path that leads down to a small overlook.
 It's usually empty and has a beautiful view.
 Jack Early Park near Grant and Chestnut on Telegraph Hill is often mentioned as a good proposal spot that's more in town.

-- Even more privacy with fantastic views: You won't find a more romantic spot that than the Mandarin Oriental Hotel, where each hotel room has a literal bird's-eye view of the city.
+- Even more privacy with fantastic views: You won't find a more romantic spot that than the Loews Regency San Francisco, where each hotel room has a literal bird's-eye view of the city.
 With a little advance planning, you can have room service deliver champagne and chocolates at the perfect moment.